Our business

 Right to be Informed

-Right of Access
+Right of Access – Subject Access Request

-The UK GDPR gives individuals the right to make a request, in writing, for a copy of the personal data which the PIRC holds about them.
-This is known as a ‘subject access request’.
+The UK GDPR gives individuals the right to make a request, in writing, for a copy of the personal data which PIRC holds about them.
+This is known as a 'subject access request'.

 If any staff receive what appears to be a subject access request, the request should be forwarded in the first instance to the mailbox informationrequests@pirc.gov.scot to be addressed by staff who are responsible for responding to Subject Access Requests.
-The PIRC has one calendar month from the day of receipt to respond to subject access requests under the UK GDPR, so such requests should be forwarded without delay.
+PIRC has one calendar month from the day of receipt to respond to subject access requests under the UK GDPR, so such requests should be forwarded without delay.

 Some information requested by individuals may be exempt from release.
-The UK GDPR contains a number of clearly defined exemptions, for example personal data processed for the prevention and detection of crime or the apprehension of prosecution of offenders.
+The UK GDPR contains a number of clearly defined exemptions, for example personal data processed for the prevention and detection of crime or the apprehension and prosecution of offenders.

 Right of Rectification